weedy3000/MCFM-Multimodal-competitive-fusion-mechanism-for-sentiment-analysis/README.md

-# Code of Multimodal Competitive Fusion Model (MCFM)
+# Multimodal Competitive Fusion Model (MCFM)
-MCFM: Multimodal competitive fusion mechanism for sentiment analysis DOI:10.1109/TCSS.2025.3598637
+Source code (PyTorch) and dataset of the paper "MCFM: Multimodal competitive fusion mechanism for sentiment analysis", which is accepted by The IEEE Transactions on Computational Social Systems.

+DOI:10.1109/TCSS.2025.3598637

 Paper Link: https://ieeexplore.ieee.org/document/11165416